Japanese Sign Language: Bilingual education for Deaf in Japan

-Bilingual education for the Deaf (see also Bilingual–bicultural education) aims to acquire JSL and written language.
+Bilingual education for the Deaf aims to acquire JSL and written language.
 Some parents select other language modalities as well, like spoken language, to communicate with their children.
 Some parents also opt to use other tools, such as cochlear implants and hearing aids, for their Deaf children with sign language.
 In regards to Deaf education, using sign was cited in studies as it prevents from acquiring written language for a long time.

 However, recent articles have reported that children with fluency in a first language have the ability to acquire a second language, like other foreign language learners, even though the modalities are different.
 Therefore, the most important factor is to acquire fluency in one's first language.
 The future task is to consider how to bridge Japanese Sign Language and written language in bilingual education.

 In Japan, the bilingual education has been in free school (Tatsunoko Gakuen) since 1999 and school (Meisei Gakuen) since 2009.